11 Popular Traditional Instruments in Vietnam You May Like

 T’rung Instrument

-T’rung is a popular percussion instrument in Central Highlands Vietnam, made of several bamboo tubes of different sizes.
+T’rung is a popular percussion instrument in Central Highlands Vietnam.
+It is made of several bamboo tubes of different sizes.

-With the normal one, T’rung has only 5-7 tubes, cut and shortened to different lengths.
+With the normal one, T’rung has only 5-7 tubes cut and shortened to different lengths.
 A professional T’Rung has about 12-16 pipes lined up on the rack.
-When using an awl to knock on the pipes, it will create a different high and low sound depending on the loudness, small, long, and short of the tube.
+Knocking on the pipes with an awl creates a different high and low sound depending on the loudness, small, long, and short of the tube.

 Large and long tubes produce bass, while small and short tubes have high tones.
-The timbre of the T’rung is a bit opaque, the sound is not loud and resonant, but it is quite special.
+The T’rung’s timbre is opaque; the sound is not loud and resonant, but it is pretty special.

 trung instrument